 - Use Medicare’s online Plan Finder tool to enroll, compare plans, and get more information.

 Yes.
-You can change your Part D plan during the annual election period between October 15 and December 7 each year.
+You can change your Part D plan during the open enrollment period between October 15 and December 7 each year.

-If you get Medicaid, or are in a Medicare Savings Plan also known as QMB, SLMB, or QI, you can change your plan at any time.
+If you get Medicaid, or are in a Medicare Savings Plan also known as QMB, SLMB, or QI, you can change your plan once per calendar quarter during the first nine months of the year.
+If you have VPharm, you can switch once per year outside the open enrollment period.